iss7/MarinasSearch/README.md

 - Integration with some mapping software to provide directions to nearby interest points

 ## Setup Instructions
 The app can be run via an Xcode simulator or can be loaded onto an iPhone from Xcode.
+It is compatible with Xcode versions 13.0 and above.

+The app uses Snapkit for some UI layout features.
+This should automatically work without additional installation steps.
 TODO